-I am currently working on a project about the role of history in the reintroduction of mammals in Europe.
-I am focusing on the beaver in Sweden and the UK and lynx in UK.
-The beaver case looks at both the earliest reintroduction of beaver in Europe, which was in the 1920s in Sweden, and the latest project, a trial reintroduction in Scotland that began in 2009.
+I am currently working on a project about the role of history in the reintroduction of mammals in Norway and Sweden.
+I am focusing on the beaver and muskox in the first phase of this project.
 Go to the page on my Restoration work.

 I am the President of the European Society for Environmental History, 2013-2015.

 I am an editor of the book series The Environment in History: International Perspectives with Berghahn Books.

 I am a co-founder of the Environmental History Network for the Middle Ages (ENFORMA) which was established in 2009.
 I designed and maintain the website.

 I am currently the H-Environment book review editor for non-US environmental history books.

 I am currently the Secretary for the International Consortium of Environmental History Organizations (ICEHO)

 I am active in the Envirotech Special Interest Group of the Society for the History of Technology (SHOT).
 I have previously served as a co-convener and on the Article Prize Committee.